November 15, 2022

 These types of inspections were once difficult to perform but as technology has evolved, the introduction of drones with high resolution cameras has significantly improved a facilities manager’s ability to conduct comprehensive inspections of all indoor and outdoor hanging equipment.
 Collecting this data and inserting it into the operations Recreation Facility Asset Management (RFAM) plan is now considered a manager’s standard operational procedure.
 No one planned for or expected the scoreboards to fail on those fateful days.
 Facility management is asset management.
 Therefore, creating and following a set plan to operate and manage today’s recreational landscape is the only path towards success.

-Comments and/or Questions may be directed to Terry Piche, CRFP, CIT and Technical Director, Ontario Recreation Facilities Association
+Comments and/or Questions may be directed to Terry Piche, CRFP, CIT and Director, Training and Research Development, Ontario Recreation Facilities Association